Samia1117/Technical-Discussion/README.md

 # Technical-Discussion
-A demo repo to discuss how to document technical communication
+A demo repo to discuss how to document technical communication.

+## Second Header
+* Trial Bold *